Kareem-Ataam/alx-low_level_programming/0x08-recursion/README.md

-4-pow_recursion.c:Calculate the value of a number powered to another number 1-print_rev_recursion.c:Print a string in reverse 5-sqrt_recursion.c:Get the sqrt of a number
+4-pow_recursion.c:Calculate the value of a number powered to another number 1-print_rev_recursion.c:Print a string in reverse 5-sqrt_recursion.c:Get the sqrt of a number 6-is_prime_number.c:Check if a number is prime or not